kdrag0n/fastboot.js/README.md

 # fastboot.js

 fastboot.js is an implementation of the [fastboot](https://android.googlesource.com/platform/system/core/+/master/fastboot/README.md) protocol in JavaScript.
-It runs in web browsers using the [WebUSB](https://wicg.github.io/webusb/) API, which is currently supported by Chrome.
+It runs in web browsers by using the [WebUSB](https://wicg.github.io/webusb/) API, which is currently supported by Chrome.

-This work was funded by [GrapheneOS](https://grapheneos.org).

 ## Why?